-The Lenox Hill Radiology (LHR) Advanced Cardiac Imaging Program is the New York metro region’s most robust, non-invasive, outpatient, cardiac imaging program.
+Lenox Hill Radiology's Comprehensive Cardiac Imaging Program is the New York Metro region’s most robust, non-invasive, outpatient, cardiac imaging program.

 Cost Advantage

-From LHR’s unmatched fleet of advanced, Low-Dose Cardiac CT units and dozens of upgraded Wide-Open Cardiac MRIs to our highly-trained clinical and support staff, our Advanced Cardiac Imaging Program offers New York cardiology patients only the very best in diagnosis.
+From our unmatched fleet of advanced, Low-Dose Cardiac CT units and dozens of upgraded Wide-Open Cardiac MRIs to our highly-trained clinical and support staff, our Comprehensive Cardiac Imaging Program offers New York cardiology patients only the very best in diagnosis.

 As an independent medical imaging provider operating outside of hospital affiliations, Lenox Hill Radiology offers affordable, high-quality, non-invasive cardiac imaging at a cost that is up to 50% lower than that of hospitals.